roodai/rank_pickle_output/README.md

-# Quick and dirty script to rank Aplhafold output files based on model confidence
+# Quick and dirty script to rank Alphafold output files based on model confidence

 ## Usage
 ```shell